syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ## Code39

-Code39 is a Symbology of Barcode that encodes alphanumeric characters into a series of bars.
+`Code 39` is a discrete, variable-length symbology that encodes alphanumeric characters into a series of bars.
 A special start / stop character is placed at the beginning and ending of each barcode.
-Code 39 is the only type of barcode that does not require a checksum for common use.
+Code 39 is self-checking, a check digit is not usually required for common use.
+For certain cases, applications requiring an extremely high level of accuracy of the checksum digit might be added.

 * Allows character set of digits (0-9), upper case alphabets (A-Z), and symbols like space, minus (-), plus (+), period (.), dollar sign ($), slash (/), and percent (%).